PHLAK/docker-plex/README.md

 docker-transmission
 ===================

-Docker container for Plex Media Server.
+Docker image for Plex Media Server.

 ### Running the container